Michael Anderson Photography – Mounds View Senior Portrait Photographer

 For that reason, I’ve custom-built my very own portable lighting cart that we use for all types of on-location portraits and weddings all around the Twin Cities.
 We’ve named it “Lightning McQueen”!
 You can read all about “Lightning” right here.

-Behind the scenes photo of Morgan, her mom, Rachel, helping out as my lighting assistant, and our very own Lightning McQueen as the main light.
+Behind-the-scenes photo of Morgan, her mom, Rachel, helping out as my lighting assistant, and our very own Lightning McQueen as the main light.

-#3.
+Great Tips For Amazing Senior Pictures – Tip #3.
 Clothing and Wardrobe

 Your outfit selections will have a huge impact on the quality of your photos.
 You can take your images up to the next level by using a variety of styles, colors, and accessories.
 We are very happy to offer suggestions that will help you look awesome in your senior photos!

-#4.
+Tip #4.
 It’s All About Location

-I like to “push the envelope” a bit and go to locations that I’ve have never worked at before.
+I like to “push the envelope” a bit and go to locations that I have never worked at before.
 Or sometimes at a familiar location, I’ll photograph in a way that I haven’t tried before.
 I feel it keeps my work looking fresh.

 A little green screen magic combined with light painting!

-#5.
+Tip #5.
 Backgrounds and Backdrops

 Jack at one of the wooden buildings on the trails at Silverview Park.

-#6.
+Tip #6.
 Black and White

 Another way to make some of your images stand out from the rest is to have some of them done in monochrome.
 Including black & white images as part of your senior session is a great way to make certain images stand out from the rest.
 Especially when they are intentionally created to be B&W images.

-Depending on the image and clothing, I also like the hybrid black and white look below.
+Depending on the image and clothing, I also like the hybrid black-and-white look below.
 It’s predominantly B&W with a touch of color left in and some grain added for a cool, grungy look.

 It’s a really good idea to have a senior portrait consultation with your photographer ahead of time.
 That way you can discuss your likes and dislikes, and give them some direction on who you are and where you are going in your life.
 This can have a dramatic effect on capturing your individual personality and interests.